Hedera

 Hedera Token Service - Part 2: KYC, Update, and Scheduled Transactions

-In Part 1 of the series, you saw how to mint and transfer an NFT using the Hedera Token Service (HTS).
+In of the series, you saw how to mint and transfer an NFT using the Hedera Token Service (HTS).
 Now, in Part 2, you will see how to take advantage of the flexibility you get when you create and configure your tokens with HTS.
 More specifically, you will learn how to:

 • Enable and disable a KYC flag for a token (KYC stands for “know your customer”)